Haufe-Lexware/api-style-guide/uri-components/uri-components.md

     {host}/user_management/v1/users

 There is no trailing slash.
 You CAN support a trailing slash.
 But it is not common.
 Do NOT support urls like {host}/user_management/v1/users/?queryparams.
-It is not valid!
+This is not valid syntax!